EB1C Green Card for Multinational Managers

 “Managerial and executive capacity” is usually the requirement that often scrutinized by USCIS.
 It is therefore very important to properly define the position and put forward strong supporting evidence for your EB-1(c) petition.

-With over 28 years of collective experience, our Chicago immigration lawyers have helped many businesses and their employees migrate to the United States.
-Please contact our Chicago immigration law firm today to get your EB-1(c) multinational managers green card petition started.
+With over 30 years of collective experience, our Chicago immigration lawyers have helped many businesses and their employees migrate to the United States.
+Please call 773-687-0549 or contact our EB3 Chicago immigration law firm today to get your EB-1(c) multinational managers green card petition started.
+We speak Chinese, Spanish, French, Italian and Portuguese.